-Named one of the “Influential Women of Virginia” for 2012 by Virginia Lawyer’s Weekly, Judge Barbara Gaden was appointed to the bench of the Richmond General District Court in 2001, and served as Chief Judge of the Court from 2008 to 2010.
-In the summer of 2011, she was elected as the first female President of the Association of District Court Judges, a service organization representing the nearly 300 active and retired district court judges of the Commonwealth.
-She has served as Honorary Chair of the Richmond Bench-Bar Conference, as a faculty member of the Virginia State Bar’s Harry L. Carrico Professionalism Course and the Virginia CLE Trial Advocacy School in Charlottesville, and is a frequent speaker at legal conferences, particularly those with an emphasis on training young lawyers, professionalism and general district court practice.
+Appointed to the bench of the Richmond General District Court in 2001, Judge Gaden retired in July 2017 as a full time judge of the Court.
+She served two years as Chief Judge of the Court and continues to sit as a substitute judge in area courts.
+Named one of the “Influential Women of Virginia” for 2012 by Virginia Lawyer’s Weekly, she was the first female President of the Association of District Court Judges, a service organization representing the nearly 300 active and retired district court judges of the Commonwealth.
+She has served as Honorary Chair of the Richmond Bench-Bar Conference, as a faculty member of the Virginia State Bar’s Carrico Professionalism Course and the Virginia CLE Trial Advocacy School in Charlottesville, and is a frequent speaker at legal conferences, particularly those with an emphasis on training young lawyers, professionalism and general district court practice.
 Prior to joining the bench, Judge Gaden had a wide-ranging litigation practice, both in the private sector and as an Assistant Attorney General for Virginia.

 Ms. Gaden recently began learning tennis and enjoys photography, raising bonsai, and needlework arts.
 She and her dog participate in agility and nose work classes and, as members of Caring Canines, make visits to various facilities to provide emotional support to people in need.